 Following his work at the Department of Justice, Mr. Weaver worked for a communications firm in the Washington area, advising public officials in several states.
 In 1995, he was appointed Deputy Attorney General of Ohio.
 In his nearly five years in that position, he managed all crisis communications for a state Attorney General’s office with 1,400 employees and 50,000 cases.
 He also served as a key policy advisor and primary spokesman for the Attorney General.
 Additionally, he represented numerous Ohio state universities in high-profile and legally challenging cases.
 On one significant occasion, he represented The Ohio State University in a landmark Ohio Supreme Court case involving trade secrets.

 In 1999, Mr. Weaver founded Communications Counsel, Inc., a national communications firm that advises major corporations, universities, non-profit organizations, and state and local government leaders on matters of crisis communications, social media, and reputation defense.
 His past and present clients include the national Fraternal Order of Police, the Ohio Prosecuting Attorneys Association, the Pennsylvania District Attorneys Association, the Pennsylvania Chiefs of Police, the Ohio Association of Chiefs of Police, and a wide range of law enforcement organizations.
-He has also advised and worked closely with several Ohio prosecuting attorneys, including Hamilton County Prosecuting Attorney Joe Deters.
+He has also advised and worked closely with several Ohio prosecuting attorneys.

-Since 1998, Mr. Weaver has been an adjunct professor at The Ohio State University College of Law, where he teaches a class that examines the legal and ethical limits of what lawyers, government officials, and law enforcement officials may publicly say during investigations and litigation.
-He also teaches at the School of Government at the University of North Carolina, Chapel Hill.
+For two decades, Mr. Weaver was an adjunct professor at The Ohio State University College of Law, where he taught a class that examined the legal and ethical limits of what lawyers, government officials, and law enforcement officials may publicly say during investigations and litigation.
+He now teaches at the School of Government at the University of North Carolina, Chapel Hill.
 In that role, he regularly lectures on crisis communications and best practices in government media relations to audiences that include North Carolina city managers, county commissioners, and police chiefs.

 In addition to his crisis communications practice, Mr. Weaver is a part-time felony level prosecutor in Adams County in Southwest Ohio.
-He has also served as a Special Prosecutor in seven Ohio counties, including two different appointments in Brown County, Southwest Ohio.
-He has prosecuted numerous violent criminals, including rapists, child molesters, and murderers.
+He has also served as a Special Prosecutor in nine Ohio counties.
+He has prosecuted numerous violent criminals, including rapists and child molesters.
+He prosecuted a serial killer and helped obtain the death penalty.
+The killer is now on death row.
 He also regularly argues prosecution and First Amendment cases in appellate courts.

 His op-ed writing has been featured in major U.S. newspapers such as the Philadelphia Inquirer and the Cincinnati Enquirer and he has been interviewed by every major national media outlet including 60 Minutes, Nightline, ABC News, CBS News, NBC News, MSNBC, CNN, FOX News, NPR, BBC, USA Today, Newsweek, Time, New York Times, Washington Post, Los Angeles Times, Associated Press, and Reuters.